thautwarm/index-thautwarm/README.md

 Although things totally changed years later, creating artificial intelligence is still my dream, but it is now only a pastime.

 I chose Programming Languages, because I found it's the secret to become efficient in working for almost every areas.
-This could be a little subjective: my idea is, by learning about more of PL, I will be able to experience more species of programming fields.
+This could be a little subjective: my idea is, by learning about more of PL, I will be knowledgable and energetic enough to experience more species of programming fields.